Maram-Alshehri/Last_Letter_client_server/README.md

 # Last Letter Game

 Java Socket programming is used for communication between the applications running on different JRE.
-Therefore, this project shows  an example of the Socket in Last Letter game.
+Therefore, this project shows  an example of the socket in Last Letter game.

 This repo contains: